masum184e/handbook/dsa/striver-cp-sheet.md

 Task

-1. Reverse - Iterative
-2. Reverse - Recursion
-3. Pallindrome
-4. Starting of Loop
+1. Starting of Loop
-5. Length of Loop
+2. Length of Loop
-6. Odd Even
+3. Odd Even
-7. String Pallindrome
+4. String Pallindrome
-8. Highest/Lowest Freq
+5. Highest/Lowest Freq
+6. Pascal Triangle(factorial will not work, do it with iterative way)